Ounch1/ts_library/README.md

 web service are served from the same origin to prevent problems with SOP and CORS.
 The proxy will place the web service api behind the URL `/api`.

-In an acctual production environment the proxy will be replaced by some kind of API gateway.
+In an actual production environment the proxy will be replaced by some kind of API gateway.

 ## Running the application